- Desvenlafaxine oral tablet is available as brand-name drugs and as a generic drug. Brand names: Pristiq and Khedezla.

 Talk to your doctor if you’re pregnant or planning to become pregnant.
 This drug should only be used if the potential benefit justifies the potential risk.

 If you become pregnant while taking this drug, call your doctor right away.
+In addition, there’s a pregnancy exposure registry that monitors pregnancy outcomes for women who take antidepressants during pregnancy.
+Your doctor can register you.

 For women who are breastfeeding: This drug may pass into breast milk and cause side effects in a child who is breastfed.
 Talk to your doctor if you breastfeed your child.
 You may need to decide whether to stop breastfeeding or stop taking this medication.